matthewauwasd/ClassyMates/README.md

 ### Application's Abilities

-This application allows professors to **create class-sized groups** called **Classrooms** that correspond to their appropriate course.

-In these groups, professors, TAs and students are allowed to discuss course-related material through **posts**.

-Students can create groups within these classes (called **subgroups**) where more intimate social interactions can take place.
-Professors will not be able to access these subgroups.
-Students can choose from a list and assign **interests** to subgroups.
-This will allow other students to find groups of people who are interested in the same things.
+This application allows students to post questions and interact with each other in **classrooms**.

+Classrooms have both posts, and something called **subgroups**.

+These subgroups, which students can create, are where more intimate social interactions can take place.
+Subgroups are designed to foster a more casual environment, that encourages non-course related discussions.

 Classrooms will contain **posts** with the ability for users to **comment** in those posts, while subgroups will contain messages.

 ### Target Audience

-This app can be used by the following:
-- Professors
-- TAs
-- Students
+This app is designed for students, especially those who want to connect with classmates.

 ### My Interest in this Project

 Currently, official class-discussion boards lack the ability to form any social connections with other students in those classes.
 On top of that, forming connections in-person is challenging, especially for introverts like me.
 I want to make this application to help students connect with each other while also having an environment where they can discuss class-related topics.
+This will be a project that I will work on for the foreseeable future, as I would like to see this concept be fully fleshed out.

 *Aside: I noticed that in the classes in which I have friends I can talk to, I have enjoyed the class more, and also done better academically.
 Having friends in your classes really helps to create a better learning environment.*